Global solutions to the three-dimensional full compressible Navier-Stokes equations with vacuum at infinity in some classes of large data: Introduction

-When vacuum may appear, some new challenging difficulties arise, such as degeneracy of the equations, et al. Despite this, some results concerning with global existence of weak solutions and local existence of strong solutions have been obtained in \cite{Feireisl-book, Bresch-Desjardins, cho-Kim: perfect gas}.
-More precisely, Feireisl in his pioneering work \cite{Feireisl-book} got the existence of so-called {\em variational} solutions to (\ref{3d-full N-S}) with temperature-dependent coefficient of heat conduction in a bounded domain $\Omega\subseteq\mathbb{R}^N$ for $N\ge 2$.
+When vacuum is allowed, some new challenging difficulties arise, such as degeneracy of the equations.
+In spite of this, some important progress on global existence of weak solutions, local existence of strong solutions and global existence of classical solutions has been achieved by Feireisl, Bresch-Desjardins, Cho-Kim and Huang-Li \cite{Feireisl-book, Bresch-Desjardins, cho-Kim: perfect gas, Huang-Li}.
+More precisely, Feireisl in his pioneering work \cite{Feireisl-book} got the global existence of so-called {\em variational} solutions to (\ref{3d-full N-S}) with temperature-dependent coefficient of heat conduction in a bounded domain $\Omega\subseteq\mathbb{R}^N$ for $N\ge 2$.
 The temperature equation in \cite{Feireisl-book} is satisfied only as an inequality in sense of distribution.
 This work is the very first attempt towards the existence of weak solutions to the full compressible Navier-Stokes equations in high dimensions.
-In order that the equations are satisfied as equalities in sense of distribution, Bresch and Desjardins in \cite{Bresch-Desjardins} proposed some different assumptions from \cite{Feireisl-book}, and obtained the existence of global weak solutions to the full compressible Navier-Stokes equations with density-dependent viscosity and density-temperature-dependent coefficient of heat conduction in $\mathbb{T}^3$ or $\mathbb{R}^3$.
-As pointed out in \cite{Bresch-Desjardins}, initial vacuum state at infinity seems not to be included.
-On the local existence and uniqueness of strong solutions to (\ref{3d-full N-S}) with vacuum or non-vacuum at infinity in three dimensions, please refer to \cite{cho-Kim: perfect gas} for the perfect gas with constant coefficients of viscosity and heat conduction.
+With viscosity coefficients which are only density-dependent, the existence of global weak solutions to the Navier-Stokes equations for viscous compressible and heat conducting fluids in $\mathbb{T}^3$ or $\mathbb{R}^3$ was obtained by Bresch and Desjardins \cite{Bresch-Desjardins}.
+One of the important estimates in \cite{Bresch-Desjardins} is the Bresch-Desjardins entropy estimate which gives more regularity of the density function with the help of the density-dependent viscosity.
+As pointed out in \cite{Bresch-Desjardins}, the assumption on the initial density that $\rho_0-\rho_\infty\in L^1$ is necessary for some positive constant $\rho_\infty$.
+Huang and Li \cite{Huang-Li} obtained the existence and uniqueness of global classical solutions to the Cauchy problem for (\ref{3d-full N-S}) in $\mathbb{R}^3$ provided that the initial energy is small.
+Vacuum is allowed interiorly but not at infinity in \cite{Huang-Li}.
+When the domain is bounded, with vacuum and large initial data, we got existence and uniqueness of global classical solutions to the initial-boundary-value problem of (\ref{3d-full N-S}) in one dimension and in high dimensions with spherically and cylindrically symmetric initial data \cite{Wen-Zhu, Wen-Zhu 3}.
+Temperature-dependent coefficient of heat conduction plays a crucial role in the proof.